Hulvdan/UnityPrototype4/Docs/Resource Production.md

 - If building produces resources:
   - There is less than `4` resources that building produces on the tile where building creates them

-That leads us to concepts of `Building Behaviour` and `Human Behaviour`.
+That leads us to the concepts of `Building Behaviour` and `Human Behaviour`.

-`Building Behaviour` is a set of specific tasks that building performs.
+`Building Behaviour` is a set of specific tasks that building can perform.
 Examples of these include:

 - Idle
 - Processing
   - Consume a resource
   - Processing
   - Produce a resource
-- Create an `employee` with a specific set of behaviours.
+- Create an `employee` with a specific set of behaviours & wait for his cycle's completion
-- Book tile
+- Book a tile

 `Employee` contains a set of behaviours:

 - Choose a destination
   - Choose a building
   - Choose a terrain tile with a resource that can be harvested
-  - Choose a tile where sapling can be planted
+  - Choose a tile where a sapling can be planted
   - Choose a tile where a resource can be picked up
-  - Choose a tile whwre resource can be placed
+  - Choose a tile where a resource can be placed
 - Go to the destination
 - Processing
 - Pick up a resource